 Multiple, easier problems#

 Instead of making the user find the 1 in a million nonce, we can make them find 10 nonces to a 1 in 100k problem.
 The expected number of attempts is still the same, but now we can show a progress bar to the user!

 Not only do we solve the progress problem, we also decrease the variance of how many attempts were required in total.
 As we increase the number of nonces we ask, the variance decreases.
 Let’s plot that:

 Looking at this plot we can see that if we have people play a single lottery around 1 in 10 people will take more than 4 times longer than average!
 That’s unacceptable for a CAPTCHA, but as we increase the amount of wins required for a simpler lottery we decrease the variance considerably.
 In table form, how many people would not be done yet after N attempts:

 |5||one in 1.6||one in 14.9||one in 358|

 We can also plot the probability mass function (below) which shows the variance clearly as well, the expected number of attempts is about the same, but the variance is much lower.

 The downsides of requiring more solutions#

-There are small downsides to requiring more solutions, the first is the need to submit more solutions requiring a bit more bandwidth.
+There are some downsides to requiring more solutions, the first is the need to submit more solutions requiring a bit more bandwidth.
 In FriendlyCaptcha every solution is an 8 byte value transmitted as base64, so going from 10 to 20 solutions would take around 106 extra characters (

 Secondly there are simply more solutions to verify, but given that verification is cheap this doesn’t matter.